bpriviere/swarm_ai/code/mcts/cpp/README.md

 * MCTS is generic in the style of libMultiRobotPlanning, with templated State, Action, and GameLogic
 * By default, ties are not broken randomly, as in the Python version
-* The GameState is templated by #Attackers/#Defenders.
-This might be annoying for python bindings as we need to know at compile time what variant to run.
-This design choice was made to have improved static allocation.
+* The GameState is templated no longer templated by #Attackers/#Defenders to allow Python bindings.
+The performance loss is minimal, since the runtime is dominated by rollouts, not by copy operations.

 ### Todo